Is your credit score preventing you from living the life you want?

 Don’t open a lot of credit at once

 Having a mix of credit cards and loans is actually a good thing.
-Getting a loan and two credit cards in the same month is not.
+Getting a loan and three credit cards in the same month is not.
 Especially if you are just beginning to establish credit, opening multiple accounts can be risky.
-Not to mention, every time your credit is pulled you have a small dip in your credit score.
+Not to mention, every time your credit is pulled you may have a small dip in your credit score.
 These points repair themselves over time and is far outweighed by the positive points accrued by making payments on time.
-Take a moment to consider if saving 5 percent off that new pair of jeans for an in-store credit card is worth the dip in your credit score.
-You only want to lose the points when it’s really important.
+Take a moment to consider if saving 5 percent off that new pair of jeans for an in-store credit card is worth the impact in your credit score.
+You only want to apply for credit when you’ve considered the impact.

 Use credit but manage it responsibly